Lupus590-MC/Players-Need-Not-Apply/datapackets.md

     "type": "error",
     "errorMessage": `string`,
     "computerId": `number`,
-    "terminal": `bool`
+    "fatal": `bool`
 }
 ```

 Recived packet was not understood or REPL has encountered an error.
-If `terminal` is true then it means that the program is in the process of closing, otherwise it thinks it can recover from the error and might be ready for more commands.
+If `fatal` is true then it means that the program is in the process of closing, otherwise it thinks it can recover from the error and might be ready for more commands.

 ### command responce